ChilliCream/hotchocolate-docs/website/versioned_docs/version-0.7.0/middleware.md

 The most common way to extend the execution is to extend the pipeline that resolves data from a field.

-The field resolver itself is embeded in a middleware that will call the field\`s resolver if no other middleware component has produced a result for the field.
+The field resolver itself is embeded in a middleware that will call the field's resolver if no other middleware component has produced a result for the field.

 A field middleware can be used to convert the result of a field to fetch the result from a different source or even validate the arguments of a field.
 There are multiple use cases for which a field middleware is useful.